This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Store leftover turkey meat in an airtight container or bag for up to 5 days in the refrigerator and up to 2 months in the freezer.

-All the fixings for occasions like Thanksgiving or Christmas dinner pair well with turkey tenderloins, just scale it back if it's the middle of the week!
+All your favorite side dishes for occasions like a Thanksgiving dinner or Christmas meal pair well with turkey tenderloins; just scale it back if it's the middle of the week!
+These are tried and true favorites at the holidays:

 📋 Recipe